The Mysterious Bookshop

 The Mysterious Bookshop is an independent bookstore and publisher specializing in mystery fiction, located in New York City.
 It is one of the oldest mystery bookstores in the U.S.

-In addition to housing its own imprint, the shop contains the offices of Penzler Publishers, an independent publishing house consisting of the imprints The Mysterious Press, Scarlet, American Mystery Classics, and Crime Ink, all distributed by W.W.
-Norton.
+In addition to housing its own imprint, the shop contains the offices of Penzler Publishers, an independent publishing house consisting of the imprints The Mysterious Press, Scarlet, American Mystery Classics, and Crime Ink, all distributed by Simon & Schuster.
 The shop is also home to MysteriousPress.com, an e-book imprint distributed by Open Road Integrated Media.
 The store and its various publishing enterprises are owned and operated by editor and publisher Otto Penzler; its inventory consists of new and rare titles in detective fiction, crime fiction, spy fiction, thrillers, and various other mystery fiction subgenres.
-The store also features the largest collection of Sherlock Holmes titles and Sherlockiana in the world, as well as a considerable Bibliomystery collection.

 History

 The Mysterious Bookshop opened on Friday 13 April 1979.
 In 2005, after 25 years at 129 West 56th Street, the building that housed the bookshop was sold, forcing the store to relocate to the Tribeca neighborhood.
 It is now located at 58 Warren Street.